Fast track your treatment

 In diagnosing kidney disease, there are various methods through which Consultant nephrologists can find the issue.
 Some of the standard tests carried out for diagnosis include blood tests, urine analysis, ultrasound scanning, renal biopsy and physical examination (fluid overload due to kidney failure will lead to a swelling in your legs and face).

-At BMI Healthcare, we are proud to facilitate Consultant nephrologists who can help test, diagnose, and treat or manage your renal disorder in order to help improve your quality of life.
+At our hospitals, we are proud to facilitate Consultant nephrologists who can help test, diagnose, and treat or manage your renal disorder in order to help improve your quality of life.